COMPREHENSIVE

 PROJECT CHALLENGES:

-•The large amount of paved areas in roads and parking lot needed re-design if we wanted to retrofit shade trees and control the quantity and quality of stormwater hold on site and reuse for irrigation or other non-potable uses.
+- Extensive paved areas for roads and parking required redesign to retrofit shade trees and to manage stormwater on-site for irrigation and other non-potable uses.

-•The building and site as designed did not qualify for LEED certification.
-The landscape and green stormwater infrastructure design we would propose was the only way to provide all the missing points.
+- The building and site, as designed, did not qualify for LEED certification; only a strong landscape architecture and green stormwater infrastructure strategy could secure the missing sustainability points.

 STORMWATER INFRASTRUCTURE